Hi, I’m Tiss.

 I study the psychology behind unhealthy relationships — why we stay, why we rationalize harm, and why leaving can feel so difficult even when something clearly isn’t right.

 I’m especially interested in the psychological patterns that make unhealthy relationships difficult to recognize.
-Many of them don’t look dramatic or obviously toxic.
-They look normal.
+Most of them aren’t abusive or obviously toxic.
+They look and feel normal.
 Stable.
-Even loving.
+Loving.

 But underneath the surface, the dynamics can still leave people confused, stuck, or slowly losing themselves.